volkovasystems/harden-mongo-server/docs/blueprint.md

   - OpenVPN server (enabled at boot)
 - VPN lock watcher (one-time): detects first SSH over VPN and locks SSH/MongoDB to VPN, then disables itself
 - Onboarding one-shot: ephemeral file endpoint + cloudflared quick tunnel (single-use, short-lived); auto-shutdown after success/expiry
+- Continuous enforcement: each execution validates and reapplies configured controls; no-ops when compliant; fails closed with rollback or clear stop when preflight requirements are not met.
 - Auto-restart and boot behavior:
   - mongod is enabled to start at boot and configured to auto-restart on failure (Restart=on-failure, RestartSec=5s, StartLimitIntervalSec=60, StartLimitBurst=5).
 If the vendor unit lacks these settings, a systemd drop-in is installed to enforce them.
   - If mongod crashes or is terminated, it restarts automatically.